hv0l/simple_telegramHoneypot/README.md

 # Honeypot on Linux with Telegram Notifications

-This simple honeypot listens on port 80 and sends a message to your Telegram account with information about incoming connection attempts.
+This simple honeypot listens on port 80, 22 and 23 and sends a message to your Telegram account with information about incoming connection attempts.
 The message includes the timestamp, attempt count, IP address, and request headers.

 ## Setup